Flu Prevention Tips for Older Persons - A Guide to Staying Safe

 3. Avoid Crowded Places During Peak Flu Season

-Eating a balanced diet rich in fruits, vegetables, and whole grains supports your immune system.
-Proper nutrition provides your body with the nutrients it needs to fight off infections.
+Getting adequate sleep and eating a balanced diet rich in fruits, vegetables, and whole grains support your immune system.
+Prioritising nutrition for older adults provides your body with the nutrients it needs to fight off infections.

 5. Keep Living Spaces Clean and Well-Ventilated

 Regularly cleaning and airing out your home can reduce the presence of germs.
-Keeping surfaces disinfected and ensuring good ventilation contributes to a healthier living environment.
+Keeping surfaces disinfected and ensuring good ventilation contribute to a healthier living environment and are vital for keeping well through the winter.

 If you do catch the flu, taking appropriate steps can help manage symptoms and support recovery.

-- Rest and avoid strenuous activity – Allowing yourself time to rest is vital.
-Avoiding strenuous activities gives your body the energy it needs to heal.
+Rest and avoid strenuous activity - Allowing yourself time to rest is vital.
+Avoiding strenuous activities gives your body the energy it needs to heal, and using respite care services can provide the necessary support during this time.

 Staying Informed and Prepared for the Flu Season